Did Kona Blue Really Come to Fruition? Speculation

 jameshall042999@gmail.com

 In the public-facing history of the Pentagon’s modern UFO investigations, certain chapters are marked strictly as failures.
 Among them is Kona Blue—a proposal born from the ashes of the Defense Intelligence Agency's (DIA) Advanced Aerospace Weapon System Applications Program (AAWSAP).
-According to the official narrative, Kona Blue was a tracking effort proposed to the Department of Homeland Security (DHS) that was ultimately rejected, written off by modern offices like the All-domain Anomaly Resolution Office (AARO) as a collection of paranormal theories that never saw the light of day.
+According to the official narrative, Kona Blue was a tracking effort proposed to the Department of Homeland Security (DHS) that was ultimately rejected.
+Modern offices like the All-domain Anomaly Resolution Office (AARO) have written it off as a collection of paranormal theories that never saw the light of day.

-But according to the architect who built the program, that official obituary is a calculated misdirection.
+But according to the architect who built the program, that official obituary is incorrect.

 Much More Than a Proposal